Schotsl/Mailgun/README.md

 # Mailgun for Deno

 This simple and lightweight Deno package allows you to easily send emails using the Mailgun API!
-If you find any bugs or have any feature requests you can create a pull request and I’ll see what I can do!
+If you find any bugs or have any feature requests, feel free to create a pull request, and I’ll see what I can do!

+The `Mailgun` class supports multiple regions, specifically `"us"` for the United States and `"eu"` for Europe. **If no region is provided, the default will be `"us"`.** Ensure you set the correct region according to your Mailgun account's location.
+Using the wrong region can result in a `401 Unauthorized` error, so double-check that you are setting it correctly!

-The `Mailgun` class supports multiple regions and the `Message` object supports even more properties.
-Such as `cc`, `bcc`, `html` and much more!
-You should be able to explore all these properties using Typescript
+The `Message` object also supports a variety of properties, such as `cc`, `bcc`, `html`, and more!
+You should be able to explore all these properties using TypeScript.

 # Example